Furnace flame sensors: cost, how they work, and when to repair

 A flame sensor and thermocouple are often referred to as the same or interchangeable parts, but that’s not the case.
 While they both serve as a safety feature on the furnace, you would need to know which you have in order to replace or repair the component.

 A thermocouple is often found on older model gas furnaces with a standing pilot.
 It has a small flame that burns continuously, keeping the top of the thermocouple at a high temperature.
-If the flame goes out and the tip of the thermocouple cools, it will automatically shuts off the furnace’s gas valve.
+If the flame goes out and the tip of the thermocouple cools, it will automatically shut off the furnace’s gas valve.

 Flame sensors are used in modern furnaces that operate via an electronic ignition rather than a standing pilot light.
 These models use electronic igniters to light the gas.
 As mentioned above, the flame sensors ensure the burners are operating properly and have ignited the gas.
 If the sensor detects that the burner has failed, it will turn off the gas.